 Be part of the solution.

 We believe that Australia has the opportunity to be carbon neutral by 2050.
-We’ll play our part in achieving this and we have a target of reaching zero net emissions by 2050.
+We’ll play our part in achieving this and our Climate Transition Action Plan details our target of reaching zero net emissions by 2050.

-By switching to more sustainable energy solutions, your business could also be part of this transition.
-To help your business make more sustainable energy choices, we’ve created an easy-to-use energy option available for businesses like yours: Carbon Neutral.
+By switching to better solutions, your business can help make a difference.
+Be part of the solution by opting into our easy-to-use energy option available for businesses like yours: Carbon Neutral.

 Our Carbon Neutral options are certified by Climate Active, and can be added to any AGL | Perth Energy electricity or gas energy agreement.